BostonTimelapse/timelapse/README.md

 The other thing that may be less common is using `subproccess.run()` to call FFmpeg in my workflow.
 And of course I'm using client libraries for apis.
 I probably could have used a python FFmpeg wrapper but this is the path I started on.

 Oh and I forgot about [black](https://github.com/psf/black).
 I am terrible at formatting.
-Black is awesome.
+Black is fantastic.

 #### ffmpeg
 [FFmpeg](https://www.ffmpeg.org/) is so awesome.
 I made a timelapse via imovie once and processing took forever and it was a huge hassle.
 FFmpeg does this stuff so fast and painlessly I cannot believe it.
 Even a tiny little pi can just crank through it given enough time.
 Here's a list of the base commands I used.
 There are a lot of configurable options here, but this stuff just works.